-Keeping our cats at a healthy weight is important for their health and well-being.
-Do you associate food as love for your cat?
-Maybe feel guilty because you are gone all day at work, so you leave lots of dry cat food out?
-Maybe you read somewhere to free feed or do it because everyone you know with a cat is free feeding.
+Feline obesity is all too common and it comes with serious and detrimental health problems.
+Keeping cats at a healthy weight is important for their health and well-being.
+Some people associate food as love for their cat.
+Does this sound familiar?
+Some cat parents feel guilty because they are gone all day at work, so they leave lots of dry cat food out to make up for being gone.
+You may have read somewhere to free feed or maybe do it because everyone you know with a cat is free feeding.
 Overfeeding greatly increases your cat’s risk of weight-related disorders, which are costly as well as emotionally and physically painful.
 The cat in the photo here is dangerously overweight.
 Sadly for them, fat cats have become the “norm.”
 There are fat cats in cartoons, social media emoticons, and photos all over the internet.
-When I volunteered at cat adoption centers, some people would come looking for a “fat cat like Garfield.”
-I think “Garfield” the cartoon cat may have been the start of this.
+When I volunteer at cat adoption centers, some people would come looking for a “fat cat like Garfield.”
+I think “Garfield” the cartoon cat may have been the start of this feline obesity being okay, cute, adorable and funny.
 But fat cats are no joking matter.

 It’s Not Normal or Natural